zyf0717/zyf0717.github.io/_posts/2025-05-01-data-systems-infrastructure.markdown

 Instrumentation was introduced early and uniformly.
 Structured logs with consistent IDs and timestamp formats support trace-level inspection across async workloads.
 Conditional log levels allow different verbosity per environment, and CloudWatch is used as the central sink, with lifecycle management enabled for retention cost control.

-In-progress refinements include storing Terraform plans as artifacts for change traceability, collecting minimal runtime metrics (e.g. function duration, memory usage, throttling events), and scripting lightweight diagnostics to trace ingestion failures or payload anomalies without full replay.
+In-progress refinements include storing Terraform plans as artifacts for traceable infrastructure changes, introducing lightweight telemetry on function duration, memory use, and throttling behavior, and scripting diagnostic utilities to isolate ingestion failures or anomalous payloads without requiring full replay.

 ## Development Environment and Tooling